mave99a/blockcontract/README.md

   bytes signature = 5;
 }
 message Contract {
-  // did of the contract that stored in the forge contract app string did = 1;
+  // did of the contract that stored in the Block Contract app string did = 1;
   // hash of the original contract to be signed string hash = 2;